AntoineMiras/Cloud2Craft/README.md

 ### Capture the present, Block the future!

-Cloud2Craft is an open source project that will permit to load points cloud into minecraft.
+Cloud2Craft is an open-source project, created by Antoine MIRAS and Baptiste BELLOCQ, that allow anyone to load point clouds into minecraft.